prd-khoa-luu/arizona-stay/README.md

   * Download the app and put in your credit card info to use
   * Remember to wear your seatbelt when sitting in the front seat (and the back seat as well if riding Waymo)
   * Waymo
-    * Google's self-driving car service
+    * Google's self-driving [electric] car service
     * Available in most of the Phoenix-Scottsdale–Tempe-Mesa area
     * Almost always has the best prices compared to the rest
     * You may get Waymo rides via the Uber app -- to increase your chances of getting matched with a Waymo, go to Account > Settings > Ride Preferences > Autonomous vehicles, and toggle on to opt in
+    * Note: Only requests for UberX, Uber Green, Uber Comfort, or Uber Comfort Electric are eligible for Waymo vehicles.
     * Quick how-to: unlock trunk via app or in-car screen; use in-car screen for radio stations (music); double-pull door handle to exit
   * Uber Reserve
     * Schedule rides up to 90 days ahead with upfront pricing (including a reservation fee)